mentalisttraceur/errnoname/README.md

 ## Optimization

-The *default* implementation in `errnoname.c` is not the most efficient on typical modern systems, because it is instead optimized to be:
+The *default* implementation in `errnoname.c` might not always produce the most efficient code, because it is instead optimized to be:

 1. Simple - trivial for a human to mentally verify as robustly correct, with minimal room for edge cases to slip past human thinking.